ChagayToubin/MuezzinProject/README.md

  - ## utillities--
-     - **elastic** -Used for easy and convenient data storage as well as crazy search capabilities -**kafka**-Used for data traffic, sending by topic and distributing in an orderly and easy manner
+     - **elastic** -Used for easy and convenient data storage as well as crazy search capabilities
+     - **kafka** -Used for data traffic, sending by topic and distributing in an orderly and easy manner